 Creating a Guided experience

 Grasses and Trees

 Historical Human Habitation

-Game drives, bush walks, boat cruise, canoe trip, field trip to Grahamstown, camp outs under the stars on Amakhala Game Reserve amongst the big 5, often there are opportunities to partake in darting’s with the Amakhala in house vet Dr William Fowlds and the Vets go wild team
+Game drives, bush walks, boat cruise, canoe trip, field trip to Grahamstown, camp outs under the stars on Amakhala Game Reserve amongst the big 5, often there are opportunities to participate in darting with the Amakhala in house vet Dr William Fowlds and the Vets Go Wild team

 3 X Short sleeve shirts